Transcript: Are Nitrates Pollutants or Nutrients?

-We know cured meat increase cancer risk—childhood leukemia, for example—yet higher intake of vegetables are associated with a reduced risk.
-How can nitrites be bad in meat, but good when they originate in our own stomach from all the nitrates we get from green leafy vegetables?
+We know cured meat increases cancer risk—childhood leukemia, for example—yet, higher intake of vegetables is associated with a reduced risk.
+How can nitrites be bad in meat, but good when they originate in our own mouth from all the nitrates we get from green leafy vegetables?

-Well, one possibility could be that nitrates are not good, — and such a case has been made, blaming the rise in Alzheimers, diabetes, Parkinson’s, and the kitchen sink on not only the rise in fast food and processed meat, but also the use of nitrate-containing fertilizers on our crops.
-Now this was dismissed as an unsupportable conclusion, but by a vice president of the Fertilizer Institute, so how do we know that’s not just a load of bull?
-And speaking of manure, organic producers in fact brag that their vegetables are significantly lower in nitrates.
+Well, one possibility could be that nitrates are not good.
+And such a case has been made—blaming the rise of Alzheimer’s, diabetes, Parkinson’s, and the kitchen sink, on not only the rise in fast food and processed meat, but also the use of nitrate-containing fertilizers on our crops.
+Now, this was dismissed as an unsupportable conclusion—but by the vice president of the Fertilizer Institute, so how do we know it’s not just a load of bull?
+And speaking of manure, organic producers, in fact, brag that their vegetables are significantly lower in nitrates.

-So nitrates in plants, it just a matter of too much of a good thing?
-Are nitrates in foods harmful or healthy?
+So, nitrates in plants; is it just a matter of too much of a good thing?
+Are nitrates in foods harmful, or healthy?

-So the answer to the riddle—finally—lies in the circumstances in which nitrites form nitrosamines.
-And that circumstance is the absence of phytonutrients. —Phytonutrients like caffeic acid found in all plants, ferulic acid, ascorbic acid—vitamin C, and others.
-So, nitrates plus plant foods, no problem, but is there any vitamin C in meat?
-No. So nitrosamines preform in the meat before it even make it into our mouths.
-It’s not so much that we’re eating the nitrites added to the meat, but the nitrosamines formed in the meat when they added the nitrites in the first place.
-Nitrites in the absence of plants turn into carcinogenic nitrosamines.
+But is there any vitamin C in meat?
+No. So, you add nitrites to meat, and nitrosamines preform in the meat before it even makes it into our mouths.
+It’s not so much that we’re eating the nitrites added to the meat, but eating the nitrosamines that form in the meat when they add nitrites to it.
+Nitrites, in the absence of plants, turn into carcinogenic nitrosamines.